 They scared me.
-Why?
-Because they are ridiculous looking.
+They scared me because they are ridiculous looking.
 You see, a ninja tuck jump is an exercise dictating the participant jump in the air and try to touch one’s knees to one’s chest.
-It’s not a a move one sees a lot of other people doing in the midst of the YMCA gym.
+It’s not a a move one sees a lot of other people doing in the middle of the YMCA gym.

 And when you factor in that the one observing the YMCA gym is older than most other people there… and maybe not quite as physically fit… well, that’s a scenario breeding some self-consciousness.

 I’m on a quest to improve my jumping skills so that I may dunk a basketball.
 I’m a 43-year old man who has never dunked a basketball before.
 In order to achieve this odd goal, I’m going to have to train my body to jump well.
 So I have an training program that calls for me to execute some strange looking moves–like ninja tuck jumps.

 So last week, I was the older, rounder guy standing in the middle of the YMCA exercise room doing ninja tuck jumps.
 To one side of me was a young lady who could likely deadlift two of me.
 To the other side was a guy who had been planking for three minutes.
 I’m a middle-ager jumping like a ninja… and feeling just fine about it.

 Subconsciously, my fear dissipated.
 It vanished with my third or fourth less-than-flawless ninja tuck.
 Action and resolve killed that fear.